-As the owner of the driveway, you could theoretically sue for financial compensation through the civil courts against the owner of the vehicle who has parked on it.
+As the owner of the driveway, you could sue for financial compensation through the civil courts against the owner of the offending vehicle.

 The problem is you need to be able to identify who the vehicle’s owner is.
 And bringing a civil case can be costly and time consuming.